-Design Setpoints Temperatures - Occupied Hours
+Design Setpoints - Occupied Hours

 - 1. When cooling, normal building temperature setpoints shall be 74° F. - 2.
-When in heating mode, normal building temperature setpoints shall be 69° F. - Temperature setpoints for corridors and large common spaces shall be set to 78° F when in cooling mode and 68° F when in heating mode. - Outdoor air ventilation shall maintain positive building pressure by providing a minimum of 5% greater OA CFM than scheduled exhaust.
-Ventilation shall be set at ASHRAE Standard 62.1 Ventilation Rate Procedure or such other higher limits prescribed by state law or regulations.
+When in heating mode, normal building temperature setpoints shall be 69° F. - Temperature setpoints for corridors and large common spaces shall be set to 78° F when in cooling mode and 68° F when in heating mode. - 4.
+Outdoor air ventilation shall maintain positive building pressure by providing a minimum of 5% greater OA CFM than scheduled exhaust.

-Design Setpoints Temperatures - Unoccupied Hours
+Design Setpoints - Unoccupied Hours

-- 1. When in cooling mode, normal building setpoints shall be 82° F (or HVAC off), and upon request can be lowered, but not below 78° F. - 2.
-When in heating mode, normal building temperature setpoints shall be 63° 60° F (or HVAC off), and upon request can be raised, but not above 68° F. - Intermittent operation of the HVAC system during humid weather condition, on weekends and holiday periods shall be permitted to maintain indoor relative humidity levels. - 4.
-Outdoor air ventilation shall be reduced to maintain positive building pressure by a minimum of 5% greater OA OFM than scheduled mandatory minimum exhaust air During unoccupied periods.
-If and when there are no exhaust systems enabled during unoccupied mode then the outdoor air may shall be shut off.
-HVAC system startup shall begin a maximum of 120 minutes prior to and post scheduled occupancy to flush accumulated air contaminants prior to occupancy.
+When in cooling mode, normal building setpoints shall be 82° F (or HVAC off), and upon request can be lowered, but not below 78° F.

+- When in heating mode, normal building temperature setpoints shall be 63° F (or HVAC off), and upon request can be raised, but not above 68° F. - 3.
+Intermittent operation of the HVAC system during humid weather condition, on weekends and holiday periods shall be permitted to maintain indoor relative humidity levels. - During unoccupied periods and when there are no exhaust systems enabled then the outdoor air may be shut off.
+HVAC system startup shall begin a maximum of 120 minutes prior to scheduled occupancy.